the-sh4d0w/Telegram-Newsletter/README.md

 # Telegram-Newsletter
-A newsletter program, that allows sending messages to numerous users and timing those messages.
+A simple newsletter program that allows sending Telegram messages to numerous users and planning those messages.